mwong510ca/15Puzzle_OptimalSolver/README.md

+### Preface
-Preface: I finished the programming assignment of [8puzzle] by Princeton University on Coursera.
+I finished the programming assignment of [8puzzle] by Princeton University on Coursera.
 It use priority queue to implement [A* algorithm] with Manhattan distance .
 But it is not able to solve all boards of [15 slide puzzle] due to out of memory.
 So I try to build an optimal solver for 15 puzzle.

+### 15 puzzle optimal solver using additive pattern database 7-8
 I search the information on internet, I found the [Pattern database].
 The concept is clear, but I can't figure out how transfer to a program.
 I also found the [Walking Distance by Ken'ichiro Takahashi], so I try that first.
 I read his codes and write my version in java.
 It improve my 15 puzzle solver, but it can solve up to 70 moves in resonable time.
 So I go back to the pattern database.

 Unlike the 8 puzzle, full pattern database for 15 slide puzzle is too large, I have to use additive pattern database.
 The most common statically partitioned additive pattern databases for 15 puzzle are 5-5-5, 6-6-3 or 7-8.
 Generate 5-5-5 or 6-6-3 patterns are straight forward, but 7-8 pattern is challenge due to memory issue again.
 For a group of 8 tiles, there are 518,918,400 (40320 tiles combinations x 12870 group 8 pattern) patterns.
 Since [Herbert Kociemba's] can build the 7-8 pattern in c++, I may able to build my version in java.